georgevelasco/about_me/docs/product_container/Product_3.md

 AI
 {: .label .label-green}

-The PolyAI partnerships team launched a repeatable voice application for hotel front desk services.
+An AI voice assistant for hotel customer service built on proprietary NLP models.

 ## My Role
 Summer Internship during the Cambridge MBA.
-The scope of work was to identify the bottlenecks for scaling our product operations.
+The scope of work was to identify the bottlenecks for scaling our product operations to serve 100+ properties.

 ## The Team